the-amber-joy/amberjoytest/README.md

 # My Sandbox

-This is where I am playing with Angular to help solidify my understanding of key concepts.
+This is where I had been playing with AngularJS (old version) to help solidify my understanding of key concepts.